When to Blanket Your Horse This Winter

 With temperatures dropping and the brisk, winter weather right around the corner, horse owners know that sooner is better than later to prepare for the cold months ahead.
 Among the many preparations that have to take place, one of the most important is deciding when and how to blanket their horses this winter.
 A well-thought out plan can make the weather transition easier on you and your horses.

-Horse blankets are designed to keep your horses warm in the cold, wind, rain and snow, and like human blankets, they come in several different types and styles.
+Winter horse blankets are designed to keep your horses warm in the cold, wind, rain and snow, and like human blankets, they come in several different types and styles.
 Turnout blankets are intended for outdoor turnout and are very durable in design; these blankets are generally waterproof, breathable, and can withstand the rigors of play.
 Turnouts are the ideal type of blanket for providing durable coverage in miserable weather.

 Stable blankets are another common blanket and they are designed for stable use only.
 If you are live in a very cold climate and your horse spends a good amount of time stabled, then this blanket is a great choice.
 Stable blankets are lighter than turnout blankets, a little more flexible and less bulky.
 These blankets, however, are not waterproof and should not be used outdoors..